Dub music: Evolution of dub as a subgenre (1970s)

 By 1973, through the efforts of several independent and competitive innovators, engineers, and producers, instrumental reggae "versions" from various studios had evolved into "dub" as a subgenre of reggae.

 The innovative album The Undertaker by Derrick Harriott and the Crystallites, engineered by Errol Thompson and with "Sound Effects" credited to Derrick Harriott, was one of the first strictly instrumental reggae albums on its release in 1970.

-In 1973, at least three producers, Lee "Scratch" Perry and the Aquarius studio engineer/producer team of Herman Chin Loy and Errol Thompson simultaneously recognized that there was an active market for this new "dub" sound and consequently they started to release the first albums strictly consisting of dub.
-In the spring of 1973, Lee "Scratch" Perry released Upsetters 14 Dub Blackboard Jungle, mixed in collaboration with King Tubby and more commonly known as "Blackboard Jungle Dub".
-It is considered a landmark recording of this genre.
+By the early 1970s, several Jamaican producers and engineers were developing dub mixes.
+At Randy's Recording Studio, Clive and Vincent Chin had been producing dub mixes by 1972, including sessions by the Impact All-Stars engineered by Errol Thompson.
+The 1973 album Java Java Java was among the earliest dub albums.
+Herman Chin Loy's Aquarius Dub appeared around the same period.
+In 1973, Lee "Scratch" Perry released Blackboard Jungle Dub, mixed in collaboration with King Tubby, another of the earliest dub albums.

 In 1974, Keith Hudson released his classic Pick a Dub, widely considered to have been the first deliberately thematic dub album, with tracks specifically mixed in the dub style for the purpose of appearing together on an LP, and King Tubby released his two debut albums At the Grass Roots of Dub and Surrounded by the Dreads at the National Arena.